AdaCore/training_material/courses/spark_for_ada_programmers/040_data_flow_analysis.rst

 -----------------

 * Optional
 * So existing code can be analyzed without adding globals

    - Tools will then compute them by default

 * But if present, global contract must be complete and correct
 * Can be omitted if there are no globals
-* `null` gives a positive indication that there are no globals
+* :ada:`null` gives a positive indication that there are no globals
-* The option :command:`--no-global-generation` prohibits global generation, instead assumes `null`
+* The option :command:`--no-global-generation` prohibits global generation, instead assumes :ada:`null`

-   - **NOTE** Omitted global declaration means global `null` with this option
+   - **NOTE** Omitted global declaration means global :ada:`null` with this option

 .. container:: speakernote